Asylum Seeker Scholarships - Full Time

 To be considered for the scholarship you must:

-- Be at least 18 years old and ideally live in Sheffield or be able to travel to Sheffield (for the face-to-face course) or in the UK (for the online course).
+- Ideally live in Sheffield or be able to travel to Sheffield for the course.

 - Have a conditional or unconditional offer for an undergraduate or postgraduate course at the University of Sheffield (if you are applying for a pre-sessional English course) and be studying at degree level in the UK for the first time (applicable to undergraduate students only).
 An academic offer is not necessary to apply for the University English course.